Why are waste fishing nets a problem?

 There are several important initiatives to clean up and safeguard the seas.
 The Healthy Seas initiative is special for various reasons: it is a joint venture of non-governmental organizations and businesses to clean the oceans and seas.
 The nets that are collected as part of the Healthy Seas initiative are not dumped into landfills or burned in waste processing facilities.
 Instead, they are recycled in order to create high-quality products.
 Sustainability is the focus, from both the environmental and economic point of view.
 Healthy Seas brings many stakeholders and initiatives together: divers, fishermen, shipping companies, NGOs, governments, and recycling and production companies, creating new products such as socks, swimwear and carpets.

 You can help in many ways.
 For instance, by telling your family, friends and business contacts about the Healthy Seas initiative, and why it is so important to stop polluting the seas and oceans with our litter.
 You can organize local actions to remove litter from the seas and beaches.
 If you are a qualified diver and have safe equipment, you can assist in removing waste nets from the sea.
 You can also assist in local awareness activities and actions.
 If you are interested in becoming a volunteer in one of the regions we operate (the North Sea, the Adriatic Sea and the Mediterranean Sea), for instance in assisting to remove the nets around shipwrecks, please contact our diving partner Ghost Fishing.

 What do you do with the recovered fishing nets?

-We collect and store the waste nets in the countries in the Healthy Seas pilot regions until they are transported to the Aquafil plant in Ajdovscina, Slovenia.
+We collect and store the waste nets in the countries in the Healthy Seas regions until they are transported to the Aquafil plant in Ajdovscina, Slovenia.
 At this plant the nets are cleaned and the residue is sent to other recycling facilities.